pantheon-systems/documentation/source/content/guides/backups/06-faqs-backups.md

 contenttype: [guide]
 ---

-This section provides answers to frequently asked Backups questions.
+This section provides answers to frequently asked Backups Tool questions.

 ### Where are the backups stored?